 A Complete Slotting Analysis Solution

-So, velocity in movement, meaning visits to a pick location directly correlates to operator labor and travel time in a non-automated environment or in an automated environment it could be the wait or dwell time of automation equipment.
-Conducting a slotting analysis and making decisions about how to optimally slot those items in the facility will improve productivity.
-Slotting analysis helps determine what type of automation equipment to use and generate the underlying ROI for reslotting and/or automating the storage of any given set of SKUs for products.
+A slotting analysis is based on the cubic dimensions of items, as well as their current and projected velocity.
+Velocity equates to the requisite travel time for an operator to pick the item over a given period of time.
+That means that the velocity of an item picked 1,000 times a month is much higher than the velocity of an item picked once a month.
+Velocity directly correlates to operator labor and travel time either in a non-automated environment or in an automated environment.
+It could be the wait or dwell time of the automation equipment for that particular item.
+Conducting a slotting analysis and making decisions about how to optimally slot items in the facility improves productivity substantially.
+Slotting analysis helps determine what type of automation equipment to use and generates the underlying ROI for re-slotting and/or automating the storage of any given set of SKUs or products.